pc2/XRT.jl/README.md

 C++ API to allow kernel scheduling via XRT directly from Julia code.
 [CxxWrap.jl](https://github.com/JuliaInterop/CxxWrap.jl) is used to wrap the C++ library.

-## WIP

-Currently, the wrapper does not contain the whole API!
-It is possible to get a device, create kernels, custom IPs and XRT buffers, and execute kernels.
-However, this should be sufficient for most tasks.

 ## Example

 This example executes a kernel on the FPGA that takes one buffer as output and